LONG TERM CONTRaCEPTION TREATMENTS SHREVEPORT, LA

 Dr. Vanderloos provides a variety of medical and surgical treatments for women of all ages.
-Women from in and around Shreveport, LA can make appointments for an annual pap smear, menopausal and premenstrual management, long-term contraception, bladder urgency and incontinence and female sexual dysfunction.
+Women from in and around Shreveport, LA can make appointments for an annual pap smear, vaginal health concerns, menopausal and premenstrual management, long-term contraception, bladder urgency and incontinence and female sexual dysfunction.

 Women have a variety of options available for long-term contraception including the IUD, implants and sterilization procedures.
 IUD stands for the intrauterine device, a T-shaped device that is implanted in the uterus during a simple, in-office procedure.
 IUDs feature tiny copper coils that work by altering the chemical composition of the cervical and uterine fluid and mucus, making the environment inhospitable or “unfriendly” to sperm.

 Some IUDs also use hormones to provide additional protection against becoming pregnant.
 A birth control implant is a matchstick-sized device that is placed under the skin of the arm and which releases hormones over time.
 Implants can remain in place for several years and can be easily removed by the doctor when they need to be replaced.

 Annovera, a reusable vaginal ring, is available in pharmacies now.
 It is the first vaginal ring that can be used for an entire year.
 It’s used for three weeks, then removed, washed, and stored for one week in a small case.
 (Women can do this themselves; they don’t need a doctor’s visit to do so.)
 During this time, a woman may experience a withdrawal bleed—or, in other words, get her period.
 The ring is reinserted after that week, and this schedule is repeated every four weeks for a full year.
 No daily pill and no run to the pharmacy – hooray!